Benjamin Law Australian Writer and Broadcaster

 A patron of the Motor Neurone Disease Association WA, Narelda is also an Ambassador for The Pinnacle Foundation, the Disability Services Commission and Breast Cancer Care WA.
 She lives in Perth and is a proud Mum to daughter Jade.

-Ro Allen Gender and Sexuality Commissioner of Victoria
+Ro Allen Commissioner for LGBTIQ+ Communities, Victoria

 As founding CEO of UnitingCare Cutting Edge, Ro established Victoria’s first rural support group for LGBTIQ+ young people and a state wide network facilitated through the Youth Affairs Council of Victoria for training and workers support.